 2010 “InSoNMia project.”
 SoNM Special Project ($50,477).

 Over the last decade I have mainly been supporting the language needs of nearly 1,000 international nursing students.
 One of my main areas of research is linguistic: e.g. nursing English, language testing and policy, vocabulary-centred language competence, and the efficacy of videogames to teach English.

-Please look at the "PhD and Masters Projects Available" document, to the right of this page (or on http://www.flinders.edu.au/people/amanda.muller).
+Please look at the "PhD and Masters Projects Available NOW" document, to the right of this page (or on http://www.flinders.edu.au/people/amanda.muller).

 I research communication and learning.
-Areas of particular interest include body language and nonverbal communication, first-language interference in SLA, and e-learning (including educational gaming).
+Areas of particular interest include language testing and policy, e-learning (including educational gaming), and more.